sixtusijoma/Fear-and-Greed-Bot/README.md

  The website "https://alternative.me/crypto/fear-and-greed-index/" calculates and posts the Fear and Greed Index for the cryptocurrency market once daily.
- This bot finds the Fear and Greed Index information from the site and tweets them out everyday.
+ This bot finds the Fear and Greed Index information from the site and tweets them out everyday at 8:00 PM.

  Twitter Bot: https://twitter.com/FearAndGreedBot